 Discounts may be applied to official control charges for red meat slaughterhouses, poultry slaughterhouses and game handling establishments.
 Charges to cutting plants are not discounted.

 In September 2012, we asked the meat industry to work with us to develop a meat industry discount system which would:

 - support improving compliance (within a de-regulatory remit)

-- appropriately support Small and Medium Enterprises (SMEs)
+- appropriately support small and medium enterprises (SMEs)

-- provide balanced discount arrangement
+- provide more balanced and equitable discount arrangements

-Industry representatives from the production and processing sectors were then invited to set up the Steering Group for Meat Charging ('Steering Group') under an independent Chair.
+Industry representatives from the production and processing sectors were invited to set up the Steering Group for Meat Charging ('Steering Group') under an independent Chair.